The Next Step for Estimating Living Wage and Living Income for Developing Countries

 What do Anker Reference Values represent?

 Anker Reference Values represent typical or average living wages and living incomes for rural and urban areas within each country.
 They are not location-specific, and so are not representative of region A or C, or city X or Y unlike quality-assured Anker methodology living wage and income benchmarks which are for a specific location.
-The Anker Living Wage and Income Research Network is currently working on developing methods for within country regional adjustments.
+The Anker Living Wage and Income Research Institute (formerly Anker Research Network) is currently working on developing methods for within country regional adjustments.